Global Health Seed Grants

 Applications for the 2018 funding cycle have closed.
 The next RFP is expected in Spring 2019.

-Seed Grants in Uganda: A catalyst for global research partnership
+Seed Grants: A catalyst for global research partnership

 Planting Seeds to Grow Global Collaborations

 Past CGHSR Seed Grant Recipients